A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group

-Notice that for $a \cup b \subset \Sigma_{g,1}$, surgery with coefficients $m \pm 1$ is equivalent to cutting $S^3$ open along a Heegaard surface and regluing by $t_at_b^{-1}$.
+For $a \cup b \subset \Sigma_{g,1}$, surgery with coefficients $m \pm 1$ is equivalent to cutting $S^3$ open along a Heegaard surface, and regluing by $t_at_b^{-1}$.
 Since $t_at_b^{-1}$ acts trivially on homology the resulting space is a homology sphere.
-So we have found a relation between the Rochlin invariants of a mapping tori and a homology spheres.
+So we obtain a relation between Rochlin invariants of a mapping tori and Rochlin invariants of homology spheres.